liyuanhe211/Multiwfn_GUI/README.md

 ### Special tags
 Any line starts with `[Note]` will be omitted.

-By using the special tag `[Input: prompt]` as a line, you will be prompted to input certain text in the GUI.
+By using the special tag `[Input] prompt` as a line, you will be prompted to input certain text in the GUI.
 For example, the following macro plots 2D ELF data along a plane defined by three atoms:
 <a name="2D_ELF_Example"></a>
 ```TypeScript
 [Note] Plot 2D ELF in a plane defined by three atoms